sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

 The following sections describe different ways of loading a model into Libstructural.
-Once a model is loaded it will automatically call ``analyzeWithQR`` for analyse the stoichiometry matrix.
+Once a model is loaded it will automatically call ``analyzeWithQR`` for analysing the stoichiometry matrix.
 At this point a summary of the analysis can be obtained by calling **getSummary()**:

 .. code:: python